-Technical skills are the specialised knowledge and proficiency needed to carry out activities and use equipment and programmes in practical settings.
-Almost every sector and industry need a wide range of technical abilities.
-In the agricultural sector, a combination of physical work by humans and mathematics is required to calculate each process of producing an end product.
+Technical skills are the specialised knowledge and proficiency needed to carry out particular activities and use particular equipment and programmes in practical settings.
+Almost every sector and industry needs a wide range of technical abilities.
+P1, in the agricultural sector, a combination of physical work by humans and mathematics is required to calculate each process of producing an end product.
 For example, precise estimation is necessary to know when an agricultural product is ready to be harvested and for quality control.
-Most of the processes are manual and done by humans.
-In line with the focus on imparting skills that matter in the workplace, P1 suggested that universities and research centres may fundamentally investigate the possibility of automation in determining when the product is ready for the following process until the final stage of producing or manufacturing the agriculture product.
+Most of the processes are manual work done by humans.
+In line with the focus on imparting skills that matter in the workplace, P1 suggested that universities and research centres may fundamentally look into the possibility of automation in determining when the product is ready for the following process until the final stage of producing or manufacturing the agriculture product.

 The primary goal of computer technology is to speed up work.
-Proficiency in technology and keyboard shortcuts is a great method to automate work, increase productivity, and perform data filtration for handling big data (P1 and P2).
-Hence, it is incumbent on higher learning institutions to try to tilt the odds in favour of the soon-to-be graduating students by providing a holistic education that focuses on all skills (P6).
+Proficiency in technology and keyboard shortcuts is a great method to automate work, increase productivity, and data filtration for handling big data (P1; P2).
+Hence, it is incumbent on higher learning institutions to make an effort to tilt the odds in favour of the soon-to-be graduating students by providing a holistic education that focuses on all skills (P6).